How to make documents accessible

 Everything we write should be accessible to everyone.
 That means making sure your documents are easy to read and can be understood without any additional explanation or alteration.

 Luckily, by following a few steps and using the functionality built into software like Microsoft Word, it’s simple to ensure that all of your documents will be accessible.
-Download our free factsheet for even more advice.
+Download our free factsheet or our guide to accessibility features in Microsoft Office for even more advice.

 Consider the audience